Contact Us

 FedRAMP | Federal Assessments

-As a Third Party Assessment Organization (3PAO) that helps organizations through this process, we previously wrote about FedRAMP Ready—what it is, who should get a Readiness Assessment Report (RAR), and how it can help you.
-But now, we want to answer “what the heck you gotta do” to actually become FedRAMP Ready.
+As a Third-Party Assessment Organization (3PAO) who regularly helps organizations gain FedRAMP authorization, we previously wrote about FedRAMP Ready, covering what it is, who should get a RAR, and how it can help you.
+Now, we want to answer what you’re required to do to actually become FedRAMP Ready.

-In this article, we will break down the requirements you must satisfy during your Ready Assessment—something you must do to receive the formal designation of Ready status on the FedRAMP Marketplace.
+In this article, we will break down some of the requirements you must satisfy during your Ready Assessment—something you must do to receive the formal designation of Ready status on the FedRAMP Marketplace.
+While the FedRAMP Program Management Office (PMO) has high expectations for a RAR, reading this article will help simplify the preparation for your cloud service offering (CSO) ahead of your assessment.

-What are the FedRAMP Ready Requirements?
+What are the FedRAMP Readiness Assessment Report Requirements?

 Let's establish this first: the Ready Assessment is not intended to cover the entire FedRAMP control baseline.
 That said, it’s still going to require considerable preparation to meet the many control requirements.
 Even at this early stage, your 3PAO will be thoroughly documenting your CSO’s capabilities.